sagaofpls/sagaofpls.github.io/chapters/chapter-03-aboutpls.md

 #### Current Status.

-Today PLS methods are well recognized.
-Symposiums exclusively dedicated to discuss advancements and state-of-the-art.
-Especial publications such as the PLS (Esposito et al, 2010), PLS New Advancements (Abdi, 2013).
+Today Partial Least Squares methods are well recognized in pretty much all fields of knowledge where they have been applied.
+There's a tradition of biannual symposiums exclusively dedicated to discuss advancements and state-of-the-art around PLS and related methods.
+We also have special publications such as the _Handbook of Partial Least Squares_ (Esposito et al, 2010), _New Perspectives in Partial Least Squares and Related Methods_ (Abdi et al, 2013).
 On the computational side a wide range of software programs are available both commercially and free.
-A dozen R packages, plug-ins for MS Excel, Smart-PLS, Umetrics, Matlab, Python, etc. Also important is the amazing amount of learning resources with tutorials, slides, youtube videos, seminars, webinars, workshops, and specialized courses.
+The largest group of tools is the dozen of R packages freely available in [CRAN](http://cran.r-project.org/); there are the XLSTAT plug-ins for MS Excel (by Addinsoft); Smart-PLS, Umetrics, and libraries for Matlab, and Python.
+Also important is the amazing amount of learning resources with tutorials, slides, youtube videos, seminars, webinars, workshops, and specialized courses.
 All this ecosystem reflects the success of PLS methods in industry, academia, research, and governmental spheres.

 But it hasn't always been like this.